sclorg/s2i-nodejs-container/14-minimal/README.md

 ##### 3.1.
 To use your own setup, create a Dockerfile with this content:
 ```
+# First stage builds the application
-FROM ubi8/nodejs-14
+FROM ubi8/nodejs-14 as builder

 # Add application sources
-ADD app-src .
+ADD app-src $HOME

 # Install the dependencies
 RUN npm install

+# Second stage copies the application to the minimal image
+FROM ubi8/nodejs-14-minimal

+# Copy the application source and build artifacts from the builder image to this one
+COPY --from=builder $HOME $HOME

 # Run script uses standard ways to run the application
 CMD npm run -d start